Your guide to moving into a retirement village

 To help you make the change we've developed the ultimate guide to moving into your new home, with practical tips and checklists for packing, cleaning and de-cluttering.

-Plan and Declutter - 4 months before your move
+Plan and Declutter - four months before your move

 Someone wise once said, make a list and check it twice.
 There are a number of things you'll need to arrange in preparation for your move.
 Writing your own plan of what needs to happen will help you feel in control.